-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL3 was succeeded by the Olympus E-PL5.
+Both the G1X Mark II and the E-PL3 have been discontinued, but can regularly be found used on ebay.
+The E-PL3 was replaced by the Olympus E-PL5, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark II and the Olympus E-PL3?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G1 X Mark II:

 - Better image quality: Scores markedly higher (6 points) in the DXO overall assessment.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 460k dots).